Verify It Yourself

 Position lookup tool

-Enter any position (1–97) to see its full data: ciphertext letter, plaintext letter, grid coordinates, binary gate value, shift values, and the arithmetic verification.
+Enter any position (1–97) to see its full data: ciphertext letter, plaintext letter, grid coordinates, gate value, shift values, and the arithmetic verification.

 Confirmed anchors (hard constraints)